mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 }
 ```

-Given the field name `mouse-timings`, it appears that Stripe is recording the mouse movements of everyone who visits any page on my site.
+Based on the name `mouse-timings`, it seems that Stripe is recording my users' mouse movements.

 Lastly, each request contains the same cookie, uniquely identifying the user: